GMU-Capstone-690/Data-Tagging-via-Content-and-Standards/README.md

 - [Data Modeling](https://github.com/GMU-Capstone-690/Data-Tagging-via-Content-and-Standards/tree/main/Data%20Modeling) Training and tuning of LDA model is done.

 ## Installation
-Mallet implementation by gensim is required for finding best number of topics.
+Mallet implementation by gensim is required for finding optimal number of topics.
 You need to [download](http://mallet.cs.umass.edu/dist/mallet-2.0.8.zip) the zipfile, unzip it and provide the path to mallet in the unzipped directory to gensim.models.wrappers.LdaMallet.

 ```
 mallet_path = 'path/to/mallet-2.0.8/bin/mallet'